pragya444/Social-distribution-WebApp/README.md

 ## Collaboration (AI)

--The following test cases (EntryModelTests, AuthorEntriesViewTests) were written with the asistance of OpenAI, ChatGPT-5.
+- The following test cases (EntryModelTests, AuthorEntriesViewTests) were written with the asistance of OpenAI, ChatGPT-5.
+2025-10-19.

+- The model Entry was written with the assistance of OpenAI, ChatGPT-5.
 2025-10-19.